Cougar Football: Azusa Pacific at Dixie State

 YOUNGER THAN YOUNG: Through 7 games this season, 66 Cougars have seen action on the field.
 Of those who have played thus far, 22 are freshmen (redshirt or true) and 26 are first-year Cougars (true-freshmen and transfers).

-Last year 8 true-freshmen got onto the field of play for the Cougars, including starting QB John van den Raadt.
+FIRST IMPRESSIONS: Last year 8 true-freshmen got onto the field of play for the Cougars, including starting QB John van den Raadt.
 Already this season, Azusa Pacific has exceeded that number with 12 rookies seeing action this season.
 They include: DE Kevin Gannuscio (Alta Loma HS), WR Nathan Hinke (Pleasanton Foothill HS), Marcus Holbert (Vacaville Wood HS), OL Jeremy Bethell (Bakersfield West HS), Austin Kehmeier (Puyallup Cascade Christian HS), OL Justin Mathews (Glendora HS), Graham Paterson (Cupertino Monte Vista HS), Noah Peterman (Irvine Woodbridge HS), DE Connor Shelford (Monroe HS), Justin Souza (San Jose Pioneer High), Paul Verrette (Corona Centennial HS) and NG Jimmy Young (Lakewood HS).

 ABOUT THE RED STORM: In its first full season playing as the Red Storm (school officials opted to drop the former nickname “Rebels” over a year ago), Dixie State has seemingly taken a liking to the new mascot with an improved play on the gridiron.